Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Discussion of Results in Section 2

 However, upon closer observation, we can see that in all the plots of Figure \ref{fig:lrbatch}, offline learning performance closely follows the online learning performance throughout the majority of the training period before reaching a plateau.
 This is in agreement with the results of \cite{nakkirandeep}.
 They empirically demonstrated that, across a variety of scenarios, a major part of offline training can be explained away by online learning.

-This result, combined with our observation about the SGD trajectory being a noisy version of the ``golden path'' exhibited by gradient flow in online learning, shows that gradient flow is a useful theoretical tool even for studying offline learning.
+This result, combined with our observation about the SGD trajectory being a noisy version of the ``golden path'' exhibited by gradient descent in online learning, shows that gradient descent is a useful theoretical tool even for studying offline learning.
 In particular, given that in practice, we choose hyperparameters to maximize test performance, this means that we move as far along the online trajectory as possible.
-The ``denoised'' version of this online trajectory is given by gradient flow on the population loss.
-Thus, our work proposes studying ``gradient flow on population loss'' as an alternative (or a ``denoised'' version) of studying SGD in offline learning.
+The ``denoised'' version of this online trajectory is given by gradient descent on the population loss.
+Thus, our work proposes studying ``gradient descent on population loss'' as an alternative (or a ``denoised'' version) of studying SGD in offline learning.